xKlams/Neovim_VimTeX_Tutorial/README.md

 Now we are all setup!

 # What to do now?
-Now we are free to add all of our favourite snippets to our tex.snippets file, to do so we just have to use the following commadn inside nvim
+Now you can add your favorite snippets to the tex.snippets file.
+Simply use this command in Neovim:

       :UltiSnipsEdit